hansemro/ht32-dfu-tool/README.md

                         end of flash.

   write [-m] [-v] <ADDR> <FILE> [FS_EN] [OBP_EN] [PP0] [PP1] [PP2] [PP3]
-                        Erase affected regions of flash, then write FILE to flash starting at ADDR, and optionally set flash security, option byte protection, and page protection.
+                        Program binary FILE to flash starting at ADDR by first erasing pages of flash that will be written, writing to flash, and, optionally, verify flash contents and/or set flash security, option byte protection, and page protection.

-                        By default, a page erase is performed over any pages that will be overwritten.
-However, if the -m or --mass-erase option is specified, then a mass erase and a reset will be performed.
-Mass erase will wipe all flash contents including flash security and page protection.
+                        By default, a page erase is performed over any pages that will be written.
+However, if the -m or --mass-erase option is specified, then all flash pages including the option byte page will be erased and then followed by a reset to apply flash security changes.

                         If -v or --verify option is specified, then the written region of flash will be validated after writing.

+                        Set FS_EN to true/false to enable/disable Flash
+                        Security.

+                        Set OBP_EN to true/false to enable/disable Option Byte
+                        Protection.

+                        The arguments PP0-PP3 are 32-bit values where each bit corresponds to a page, with PP0 setting page protection for pages 0-31, PP1 for pages 32-63, and so on.
+Setting the n-th bit in the respective argument to 1/0 disables/enables page protection for the corresponding
+                        page.
+By default, no pages are protected with PP0-PP3 each set to 0xffffffff.

   reset                 Reset to application firmware

-  reset-iap             Reset to IAP (or ISP depending on BOOT pin(s))
+  reset-iap             Reset to IAP (or ISP depending on how HT32 device is
+                        configured to boot)

   help                  Print this message or the help of the given subcommand(s)